This week, we will be looking at another cool and fascinating invention.

 What’s the scope of protection?

-Since the claims lay out what the invention is, any other invention that contains all the elements of a claim will be directly infringing.
-The patent holder can stop the infringer from making, using, selling, offering for sale, or importing into the United States the patented invention when there is infringement.
+Since the claims lay out the scope of the invention, any other device that contains all the elements of a claim will be directly infringing.
+The patent holder can possibly stop the infringer from making, using, selling, offering for sale, or importing into the United States a device covered by the patent.

 So how would infringement occur?